Skip to content

 Numpy operations

-The part of jax that's straightforward to use for numpy users is the jax.numpy module, which has the identical API (almost).
-Like other parts of jax, these operations are built on top of the XLA compiler intermediate representations for high performance numerical computations.
+jax.numpy module is easy to use for numpy users because they share near identical API, intentionally.
+Operations in jax.numpy are built on top of the XLA compiler primitives for high performance numerical computations.

 import jax.numpy as jnp